SCMG7/Python-Inventory-App/README.txt

-#This is a simple 'Inventory' application created by Marti Georgiev
+#This is a simple (prototype) 'Inventory' application created by Marti Georgiev
 # For this application Tkinter library has been used